zebleck/zebleck.github.io/index.md

 layout: default
 ---

-Hello, my name is zebleck.
+Hello, my name is Fabian, online I go by zebleck.
 My destiny has brought me to study M.Sc.
 Data and Computer Science at the University of Heidelberg in Germany.
 Before that, I did my B.Sc.
 Physics at the same university.

 I love all things having to do with artifical intelligence, artificial life and technology in general and hope those things will be used for the betterment of everyone.